mukulhase/WebWhatsapp-Wrapper/README.md

 # [WIP] WhatsAPI (Based on web.whatsapp)

+## What is it?
+This package is used to provide a python interface for interacting with WhatsAPP Web to send and recieve Whatsapp messages.

 ## Installation

+#### From Source
+- Clone the Repo
-use `pip install -r requirements.txt' to install the required packages.
+- Use `pip install -r requirements.txt' to install the required packages.

+#### From PyPI
+- Star the repo :)
+- Install from pip

+`pip install webwhatsapi`

 You will need to install [Gecko Driver](https://github.com/mozilla/geckodriver) separately, if using firefox, which is the default.

 ## Usage:
 - Import library

-` from webwhatsapp import WhatsAPIDriver `
+` from webwhatsapi import WhatsAPIDriver `

 - Instantiate driver and set username